Storm Financial: Government response

 In April 2010, the Minister for Financial Services, Chris Bowen, announced the Government's response to the inquiry.
 He set out a range of reforms including, notably, going further than the Inquiry recommendations by banning commissions for financial planners giving advice on retail investment products including superannuation, managed investments and margin loans.
 Other reforms included instituting a statutory fiduciary duty so that financial advisers must act in the best interests of their clients, and increasing the powers of the corporate regulator; the Australian Securities & Investments Commission.
-The reforms were partially a response to the Joint Committee's Inquiry, but also reflected global concerns with financial governance following the global financial crisis of 2007–2010.
+The reforms were partially a response to the Joint Committee's Inquiry, but also reflected global concerns with financial governance following the 2008 financial crisis.
 The reforms are due to be fully implemented on 1 July 2012.

-Class action lawsuits
+Class-action lawsuits

-In July 2010, Sydney-based lawyer Stewart Levitt of law firm Levitt Robinson Solicitors filed a class action lawsuit against the Commonwealth Bank of Australia alleging that, in its dealings with Storm Financial's investors, the bank's subsidiary Colonial First State was running an illegal unregistered Managed Investment Scheme and had engaged in misleading and deceptive trade conduct.
-This class action caused many complaints by clients of the law firm Levitt Robinson since the bank had made the same offer three years prior with Levitt’s law firm believing to have charged $10 million in fees and disbursements.
+In July 2010, Sydney-based lawyer Stewart Levitt of law firm Levitt Robinson filed a class-action lawsuit against the Commonwealth Bank of Australia alleging that, in its dealings with Storm Financial's investors, the bank's subsidiary Colonial First State was running an illegal unregistered Managed Investment Scheme and had engaged in misleading and deceptive trade conduct.
+This class action caused many complaints by clients of the law firm Levitt Robinson, since the bank had made the same offer three years prior with Levitt’s law firm believing to have charged $10 million in fees and disbursements.

-This was followed by a series of other class actions on behalf of Storm Financial investors against several other Australian banks, including ANZ, Westpac, Bank of Western Australia, and most notably, Macquarie Bank—which, in March 2013, settled the lawsuit brought by investors advised by Storm Financial and who had Macquarie margin loan facilities for $82.5 million.
+This was followed by a series of other class actions on behalf of Storm Financial investors against several other Australian banks, including ANZ, Westpac, Bankwest, and most notably, Macquarie Bank—which, in March 2013, settled the lawsuit brought by investors advised by Storm Financial and who had Macquarie margin loan facilities for $82.5 million.